debling/build.java/README.md

 # Roadmap / goals
 - [ ] basic build with maven like file tree
 - [ ] download maven dependencies
+    - [ ] Parallel download of pom and artifacts? (maven only does artifacts, pom are downloaded in a serial manner)
 - [ ] a `doc` command that compile all the javadoc of the dependencies and servers them locally, kinda like `cargo doc` from rust
 - [ ] A test command that runs junit tests and print the surfire report in a